 St. George Fire Department hosting annual sock drive to keep community warm

-ST. GEORGE — The St. George Fire Department is hosting its 21st Annual "Sock It To Me" Sock Drive to help keep the community warm this winter.
+ST. GEORGE — The St. George Fire Department is helping collect items for BR Parents 21st Annual "Sock It To Me" Sock Drive to help keep the community warm this winter.
 This year, the goal is 51,000 pairs of socks.

 The drive began on November 1 and will continue through December 12.